-Increased Doctor Burnout Rates Lead to Decreased Patient Safety
+Increased Doctor Burnout Rates Lead To Decreased Patient Safety

 Dealing with Burnout

 To prevent burnout, Dr. Leslie-Ann Williams, M.D. recommends that physicians take personal time to reboot.
 She states: “As physicians we often do not take the time to feed our souls, the focus is on the “work” of medicine and there is little time afforded to do the things that feed our souls.
-I encourage doctors and those in training to do what feeds their ours.
+I encourage doctors and those in training to do what feeds their souls.
 Stop and be kind to yourself; go for a walk, paint, get a massage.
 Indulge in self-care.”

-Dr. Jodi De Luca, PhD a private practice Clinical Psychologist and staff member at Boulder Community Hospital Emergency Department, encourages healthcare workers to take advantage of their company’s EAP program.
+Dr. Jodi De Luca, PhD a private practice Clinical Psychologist and staff member at Boulder Community Hospital Emergency Department, encourages health care workers to take advantage of their company’s EAP program.
 She cites that burnout occurs because of the emotional demands of the job, difficult patients, too many work hours, time constraints, and occupational hazards.
-Dr. De Luca believes that healthcare workers must be proactive about recognizing the symptoms of burnout and seek immediate support in needed.
+Dr. De Luca believes that health care workers must be proactive about recognizing the symptoms of burnout and seek immediate support in needed.

-According to Dr. De Luca: “Many healthcare organizations offer resources for employees that include free services such as short-term counseling sessions for personal and/or work-related issues such as alcohol and substance abuse intervention programs and counseling, grief and bereavement counseling and groups, individual, couples, and/or family counseling sessions, treatment for psychological disorders, assessments, referrals to specialists, and much more.
-The healthcare industry is very active in educating employees about the signs and consequences of burnout.
+According to Dr. De Luca: “Many health care organizations offer resources for employees that include free services such as short-term counseling sessions for personal and/or work-related issues such as alcohol and substance abuse intervention programs and counseling, grief and bereavement counseling and groups, individual, couples, and/or family counseling sessions, treatment for psychological disorders, assessments, referrals to specialists, and much more.
+The health care industry is very active in educating employees about the signs and consequences of burnout.
 Support from managers, supervisors, and fellow-colleagues is essential in addressing the identification, prevention, and treatment of burnout.”

-Dr. Johnathan Jackson, Direct of the Center for Psychological Services at Adelphi University recommends using one of three basic breathing exercises to deal with immediate feelings of stress that lead to burnout:
+Dr. Jonathan Jackson, Direct of the Center for Psychological Services at Adelphi University recommends using one of three basic breathing exercises to deal with immediate feelings of stress that lead to burnout:

 Per Dr. Jackson: